Updated April 22, 2026 with the latest data

 Firstly, what is the meaning of GDP?

 GDP is often criticized because it does not include the value of unpaid work or of unreported economic activities such as the “underground economy” or the value of “do-it-yourself” labour.
 Nevertheless, GDP is the best available figure for use in understanding the economy and the relative importance of each industry to the economy.
 There is one strange exception to the rule of not including unpaid and unreported economic activities.
 GDP includes a significant amount for the “imputed” rental value of owner-occupied houses.
+If you own the house or condo that you live in you probably never realised that it is considered to be contributing to GDP monthly by the “imputed” amount that it would rent for.
+Strange but true!

 What is Canada’s GDP by industry or sector?

-As of Q3 2023, Canada’s reported GDP per year, in 2023 dollars, was running at $2.904 trillion or $2,904 billion per year.
+As of Q4 2025, Canada’s reported GDP per year, in 2025 dollars, was running at $3.279 trillion or $3,279 billion per year.

 Data Source: Statistics Canada